starknet-io/starknet.js/www/docs/guides/L1message.md

 ) external payable returns (bytes32, uint256);
 ```

 You have to pay in the L1 an extra fee when invoking `sendMessageToL2` (of course paid with the L1 fee TOKEN), to pay the L2 part of the messaging mechanism.
-You can estimate this fee with this function :
+You can estimate this fee with this function:

 ```typescript
 import { SequencerProvider } from "starknet";